The Transition from Mass Advice to Personal Advice

 Why is it that these “gurus” are so popular?
 I propose two main reasons:

 - We overvalue free things.
 M.I.T.’s Kristina Shampanier and others conducted a series of experiments to determine how people valued free items compared to higher quality items or similar items with an extremely low cost.
 It turns out that free is to humans what fire is to moths.
 It draws them irresistibly, even when we don’t particularly value the free item.
 When I was with my software development company, we occasionally exhibited at conventions.
 Invariably, people would come looking for free things – free anything.
 It didn’t matter what was being offered, as long as it was free.
-Oftentimes, we will take something because it’s free and discount the other costs which are associated with the free item, sometimes to our detriment.
+Oftentimes, we will take something because it’s free and discount the other costs that are associated with the free item, sometimes to our detriment.

 Yet, even after finishing all of the lessons of Financial Peace University, I didn’t do things necessarily in the order he suggested.
 For personal reasons, I wanted the mortgage paid off.
 Yes, people can argue that on a risk-adjusted basis, the alpha on that particular “investment decision” wasn’t the best one we could have made, but we chose to do so.

-I did notice that after we’d paid off our mortgage and were truly debt free, the podcasts and the message started to lose resonance with me.
-I tried to call into the show several Fridays in a row to do the “debt free” scream, but never got through or never got called back.
+I did notice that after we’d paid off our mortgage and were truly debt-free, the podcasts and the message started to lose resonance with me.
+I tried to call into the show several Fridays in a row to do the “debt-free” scream, but never got through or never got called back.
 My graduation ceremony from Financial Peace University went with a whimper, not a bang.

 Most of what Dave’s callers deal with are debt-related problems.
 He’s GREAT for getting people out of debt (on a related note, if you want to read about my “Dave Ramsey test,” check out my interview with Olympic gold medalist Wendy Boglioli).
 I wasn’t in that category.
 I was in the middle of the sale of my company.
 My present and my future were certainly different than my past.